 Some customers prefer to read all the instructions before touching the device, while others may opt to learn on the job and skip over instructions altogether.
 Either way, designing your educational elements with these diverse learning styles ensures everyone’s style is entertained.

 4. Create Positive Moments and Leave Customers Feeling Excited When Onboarding is Complete

-Beyond creating a simplified, easy-to-understand onboarding process, don’t miss chances to delight your customers and leave them feeling excited about their purchase.
+Beyond creating a simplified, easy-to-understand onboarding flow, don’t miss chances to delight your customers and leave them feeling excited about their purchase.

 To do this, consider the peak-end rule, where people remember intense positive or negative moments (peaks) and the last moments of an experience (end) rather than the sum of the entire experience.

 To use the peak-end rule to shape a fantastic experience, include the following in your design:

 - Celebrate milestones and successes.
 Because you’ve done a great job breaking up your process flow into digestible pieces, use those natural transition points to celebrate key moments when they’ve completed a task.
 If they move through the workflow, reinforce progress with animations or brand moments.

 - Reward them at the end.
 They’ve learned everything they need to know — reward them!
 Give them a moment of celebration by injecting a kind message — that recognizes the end of their onboarding experience and the beginning of their experience with your product.
 Leave them feeling inspired and ready to go.

 Engage a Design Agency to Design a Companion App and Outstanding Onboarding Experience

 As you work on the physical design of your IoT device, ensuring your companion app and onboarding experience are top-notch is one of the most important things you can do for customer satisfaction.